swiftlang/swift-evolution/proposals/0NNN-unstructured-task-error-handling.md

 ## Detailed design

-`Task` currently has two initializers and matching detached variants:
+`Task` currently has many initializers and matching detached variants.
-`.init` and `.detached`.

 We propose to adjust these initializers in two ways.

 ### Non-throwing overloads

-In these cases, the `@discardableResult` remains useful.
+In the case of a non-throwing overload, the `@discardableResult` remains useful.
 It is common to create fire-and-forget tasks that do not require access to the result at the point of creation.